INNVTV/Stripe-Webhook/README.md

 # Stripe Webhook
-A template for developing Stripe webhooks to take actions on your customer data based on Stripe events.
+A template for developing Stripe webhooks to take actions on your customer data from Stripe events.

 ## Microservices Ready
 Messages are sent to a queue for background processes to pick up and take actions on.